Carlos-Menino/Minimal_Congestion_Spanning_Tree/README.md

 --------------------------------------------------- Warnings ---------------------------------------------------------------

-The complexity of the algorithm sCD_p for p=np.infty and unweighted graphs is roughly upper estimated by O(m^3n^4) where m is the number of edges and n is the number of vertices.
+The complexity of the algorithm sCD_p for p=np.infty and unweighted graphs is roughly upper estimated by O(m^2n^3) where m is the number of edges and n is the number of vertices.

-For typicial graphs computer expriments give an effective complexity much slower (between O(m) and O(m^2)).
+For typicial graphs computer expriments give an effective complexity much slower (O(mn^2log(n)).
 Moreover the descent algorithm gets, in general, good estimations in time O(mn).
 Almost all the work load belongs to the latest steps of the descent instances.
 The algorithm prints the current congestion of the tree at each descent instance, it is a way to check the progress of the algorithm.

 The previous discussion implies that these algorithms, in their present state, are feasible for mid range applications (graphs with edges in the range [0,10^4]).